Asthma: Hygiene hypothesis

 The hygiene hypothesis attempts to explain the increased rates of asthma worldwide as a direct and unintended result of reduced exposure, during childhood, to non-pathogenic bacteria and viruses.
 It has been proposed that the reduced exposure to bacteria and viruses is due, in part, to increased cleanliness and decreased family size in modern societies.
 Exposure to bacterial endotoxin in early childhood may prevent the development of asthma, but exposure at an older age may provoke bronchoconstriction.
 Evidence supporting the hygiene hypothesis includes lower rates of asthma on farms and in households with pets.

+Use of antibiotics in early life had been linked to the development of asthma.
+A later review found that previous studies came to inconsistent conclusions on the relationship between antibiotic use and asthma development, and that many failed to rule out respiratory infections as a confounding factor.

-Use of antibiotics in early life has been linked to the development of asthma.
-Also, delivery via caesarean section is associated with an increased risk (estimated at 20–80%) of asthma – this increased risk is attributed to the lack of healthy bacterial colonization that the newborn would have acquired from passage through the birth canal.
-There is a link between asthma and the degree of affluence which may be related to the hygiene hypothesis as less affluent individuals often have more exposure to bacteria and viruses.
+Delivery via caesarean section is associated with an increased risk (estimated at 20–80%) of asthma – this increased risk is attributed to the lack of healthy bacterial colonization that the newborn would have acquired from passage through the birth canal.
+There is a link between asthma and the degree of affluence, which may be related to the hygiene hypothesis, as less affluent individuals often have more exposure to bacteria and viruses.

 Genetic

 Family history is a risk factor for asthma, with many different genes being implicated.
 If one identical twin is affected, the probability of the other having the disease is approximately 25%.
 By the end of 2005, 25 genes had been associated with asthma in six or more separate populations, including GSTM1, IL10, CTLA-4, SPINK5, LTC4S, IL4R and ADAM33, among others.
 Many of these genes are related to the immune system or modulating inflammation.
 Even among this list of genes supported by highly replicated studies, results have not been consistent among all populations tested.
 In 2006 over 100 genes were associated with asthma in one genetic association study alone; more continue to be found.

 Some genetic variants may only cause asthma when they are combined with specific environmental exposures.
 An example is a specific single nucleotide polymorphism in the CD14 region and exposure to endotoxin (a bacterial product).
-Endotoxin exposure can come from several environmental sources including tobacco smoke, dogs, and farms.
+Endotoxin exposure can come from several environmental sources, including tobacco smoke, dogs, and farms.
 Risk for asthma, then, is determined by both a person's genetics and the level of endotoxin exposure.